XHTML: Criticism

 In the early 2000s, some Web developers began to question why Web authors ever made the leap into authoring in XHTML.
 Others countered that the problems ascribed to the use of XHTML could mostly be attributed to two main sources: the production of invalid XHTML documents by some Web authors and the lack of support for XHTML built into Internet Explorer 6.
 They went on to describe the benefits of XML-based Web documents (i.e. XHTML) regarding searching, indexing, and parsing as well as future-proofing the Web itself.

-In October 2006, HTML inventor and W3C chair Tim Berners-Lee, introducing a major W3C effort to develop a new HTML specification, posted in his blog that, "The attempt to get the world to switch to XML ... all at once didn't work.
+In October 2006, HTML inventor and W3C chair Tim Berners-Lee, introducing a major W3C effort to develop a new HTML specification, posted in his blog that "[t]he attempt to get the world to switch to XML ... all at once didn't work.
 The large HTML-generating public did not move ...
 Some large communities did shift and are enjoying the fruits of well-formed systems ...
 The plan is to charter a completely new HTML group."
 The current HTML5 working draft says "special attention has been given to defining clear conformance criteria for user agents in an effort to improve interoperability ... while at the same time updating the HTML specifications to address issues raised in the past few years."
 Ian Hickson, editor of the HTML5 specification criticizing the improper use of XHTML in 2002, is a member of the group developing this specification and is listed as one of the co-editors of the current working draft.

 Simon Pieters researched the XML-compliance of mobile browsers and concluded "the claim that XHTML would be needed for mobile devices is simply a myth".

 Versions of XHTML

 XHTML 1.0

 December 1998 saw the publication of a W3C Working Draft entitled Reformulating HTML in XML.
 This introduced Voyager, the codename for a new markup language based on HTML 4, but adhering to the stricter syntax rules of XML.
 By February 1999 the name of the specification had changed to XHTML 1.0: The Extensible HyperText Markup Language, and in January 2000 it was officially adopted as a W3C Recommendation.
-There are three formal DTDs for XHTML 1.0, corresponding to the three different versions of HTML 4.01:
+There are three formal Document Type Definitions (DTD) for XHTML 1.0, corresponding to the three different versions of HTML 4.01: